leknarf/loadcanary/NODELOADLIB.md

 ## Test Monitoring ##

 `TEST_MONITOR` is an EventEmitter that emits 'update' events at regular intervals.
-This allows tests to be introspected for things like statistics gathering, report generation, etc. See `monitor.js`
+This allows tests to be introspected for things like statistics gathering, report generation, etc. See `monitor.js`.

-To set the interval for emitting 'update' events, define:
+To set the interval between 'update' events:

-* **MONITOR_INTERVAL**: seconds between emitting `TEST_MONITOR` 'update' events.
+    var nl = require('./lib/nodeloadlib').setMonitorIntervalMs(seconds)

 **Events:**

 * `TEST_MONITOR.on('test', callback(test))`: `addTest()` was called.
 The newly created test is passed to `callback`.
 * `TEST_MONITOR.on('start', callback(tests))`: `startTests()` was called.
 The list of tests being started is passed to `callback`.
 * `TEST_MONITOR.on('end', callback(tests))`: All tests finished.
-* `TEST_MONITOR.on('beforeUpdate', callback(tests))`: Emitted before the 'update' event.
 * `TEST_MONITOR.on('update', callback(tests))`: Emitted at regular intervals while tests are running.
-Default is every 2 seconds.
-Define `MONITOR_INTERVAL` before requiring nodeloadlib to change the interval.
+Default is every 2 seconds. `nodeloadlib` uses this event internally to track statistics and generate the summary webpage.
+* `TEST_MONITOR.on('afterUpdate', callback(tests))`: Emitted after the 'update' event.

 **Usage**:

-    TEST_MONITOR.on('update', function(tests) {
+    nl.TEST_MONITOR.on('update', function(tests) {
         for (var i in tests) {
             console.log(JSON.stringify(tests[i].stats['latency'].summary()))
         }